<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 As a Korean American, Meena looks at her dual cultural upbringing as a luxury.
 “I get to see the pros and cons of both cultures and it helps me make overall better life decisions for myself and my family.”
 In her professional life, Meena draws from the Korean culture of servitude and hard work, which she implements every day when delivering excellent customer service and getting all of her clients to a smooth closing.

-Born in the Philippines, married couple Ian and Kimberly Cumagun immigrated to the U.S. in 2010—the last in their family to make the move.
-Recently, they found themselves back in the Philippines working out of APM’s Manila office.
-With Kim as his second hand, Ian heads up the offshore teams in Manila, Philippines, and Sutherland, India, who partner with APM’s underwriting and post-close teams to review documents for underwriting, conduct post-close audits, and more.
+Born in the Philippines, Kimberly Cumagun immigrated to the U.S. in 2010—the last in their family to make the move.
+Recently, Kimberly found herself back in the Philippines working out of APM’s Manila office.
+Kimberly assists in heading up the offshore teams in Manila, Philippines, and Sutherland, India, who partner with APM’s underwriting and post-close teams to review documents for underwriting, conduct post-close audits, and more.

 Ian and Kimberly Cumagun

-Prior to taking the positions in Manila, Ian and Kimberly lived in Mountain View, CA, and worked on the APM capital markets team.
-When the opportunity came up, they found it was a great fit culturally and professionally, so they took a leap of faith and made the move.
-We talked with them about their Filipino culture and how it plays such an important role in their lives today.
+Prior to taking the position in Manila, Kimberly lived in Mountain View, CA, and worked on the APM capital markets team.
+When the opportunity came up, she found it was a great fit culturally and professionally, so she took a leap of faith and made the move.
+We talked with Kimberly about her Filipino culture and how it plays such an important role in her life today.

 Work ethic and education are also highly valued in the Filipino culture.
-Kim and Ian describe how high school and college grad rates are high, even in slum areas, because education is prioritized.
-It’s something they continue to use in their day-to-day lives and strive to pass along to their teams.
-“We always say, try to become a sponge all the time.
+Kim describes how high school and college grad rates are high, even in slum areas, because education is prioritized.
+It’s something she continues to use in her day-to-day life and strives to pass along to the teams.
+“I always say, try to become a sponge all the time.
 Life is a continuous process of learning, so keep an open mind, be humble, and keep learning.
 Those are the things that were culturally embedded since we were young.”

-Before making the move, Ian and Kim made a point to visit the Philippines annually with their family to remain connected with their roots.
-While cities like Manilla are more similar to the U.S. with a very global culture, they enjoy visiting their provinces where traditional Filipino values are still at the forefront.
+Before making the move, Kimberly made a point to visit the Philippines annually with their family to remain connected with their roots.
+While cities like Manilla are more similar to the U.S. with a very global culture, she enjoys visiting their provinces where traditional Filipino values are still at the forefront.

 Malyna Phan, Branch Manager at Big Valley Mortgage